influxdata/influxdb/monitor/README.md

 ```

 ### expvar
 Statistical information is gathered by each package using [expvar](https://golang.org/pkg/expvar).
-To prevent namespace collision during registration with `expvar`, each module registers using the format `influxdb_<module>`.
-For example the `influxdb/tsdb` package will register with `expvar` using the key `influxdb_tsdb`.
+Each package registers a map using its package name.

 Due to the nature of `expvar`, statistical information is reset to its initial state when a server is restarted.